ABC-Center/ABC-guide/docs/wiki-guide/The-GitHub-Workflow.md

 This document outlines guidelines for collaboratively contributing to a repository (repo).
 This workflow is ideal for when:

-- You are a member of the Imageomics Institute and have write access to the repository you're contributing to.
+- You are a member of the ABC Center and have write access to the repository you're contributing to.
 - You have (or expect to have) multiple people contributing to the repository and want to keep contributions organized and all team members up-to-date on progress.
 - You are working on a repository individually and want to keep contributions organized and log progress for your future self or others interested in seeing it.